5trider007/Article13-EU-Geoblocker-Demonstartion-campain/README.md

 # Article 13 EU Geoblocker

-The Article 13 EU Geoblocker is a small project to show how the internet could show if this article come through.
+The Article 13 EU Geoblocker is a small project to show how the internet could be if this article come through.
 The intension behind this project is a demo over the internet.

+How it works?

+All users of the europe will see a blockpage for 10 seconds and then thy will redirected to the normal page what they want to visit.

 #savetheinternet, #saveyourinternet, #wearenotbots